Berlin, NH Demographics

 A map of Berlin's Population by Race

-Of the 100 places in New Hampshire, Berlin is the 17th most populous.
+Berlin is ranked the 17th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Berlin was ranked the 17th most populous place in the 2020 Census.

 Berlin's White Population